fal-works/banker/README.md

 Also going to add other implementations.
 - "Watermark" feature for profiling usage ratio of data collection objects.
 - Generate [AoSoA (Array of Structures of Arrays)](https://en.wikipedia.org/wiki/AoS_and_SoA) from any user-defined class.
 (Experimental)
-- Some other small features like `Array` extensions.
+- Some other small features like `Array` extensions or `ObjectPool` classes.

 Internally uses assertion feature of [sneaker](https://github.com/fal-works/sneaker) library, which means: